agostof/ILCI-JupyterHub/docker-configs/BASE_HUB/README.md

 Please note that the packages that are installed as part of ICLI's JupyterHub installation are not included and will need to be added to a Dockerfile, to the `provision.sh` script or installed manually.

+>**Note:** The steps here can be used to create a Dockerfile for a customized JupyterHub image that is based on the upstream JupyterHub image.
+For now, the Dockerfile creation is left as an exercise for the reader.

 ## Usage
 The hub uses the [nativeauthenticator](https://github.com/jupyterhub/nativeauthenticator) for authentication.
 The authenticator is installed as part of the `provision.sh` script.
 The default user created is `admin`, no password is set for this user.
 The password can be set by going to http://hostname:8001/hub/signup.

-Any new users need to be added in the OS, after they are added they have to setup access by going to signup page (e.g. http://hostname:8001/hub/signup).
+Please note that new users need to be created using the OS's user management tools e.g. `adduser`.
+After user creation, the setup is completed by visiting the signup page (e.g. http://hostname:8001/hub/signup) to set up a password.

 <!-- ### Build the image